 Effective as of March 13, 2017, the Company entered into an employment agreement with John J. Sperzel III to continue to serve as its Chief Executive Officer for a term of three years.
 Effective as of December 18, 2017, the Company entered into an Employment Agreement with Neil Goldman to serve as its Chief Financial Officer and Executive Vice President for a term of one year.
 The Company entered into an employment agreement, effective as of March 5, 2016, with Mr. Esfandiari to continue as the Company's Chief Scientific & Technology Officer and Executive Vice President for an additional term of three years.
-The Company also entered into an employment agreement, effective as of March 5, Region for a term of one year.
+The Company also entered into an employment agreement, effective as of May 22, 2017, with Ms. Klugewicz to continue as President of America Region for a term of one year.
 See Item 11 for additional information.